hmemcpy/hmemcpy.com/source/_posts/2021-11-19-parsing-encoding-dependent-protocols-with-scodec.md

 date: 2021-11-19 13:29:31
 tags:
 ---
 At [work](https://unit.co), we have to handle and process many types of (sometimes archaic) financial protocols.
-One such protocol, called Image Cash Letter (ICL, also known as ANSI DSTU X9.37 or X9.100-180), describes how cheques (or, checks, for the US folks) are transmitted electronically between financial institutions.
+One such protocol, Image Cash Letter (ICL, also known as ANSI DSTU X9.37 or X9.100-180), describes how cheques (or checks, for the US folks) are transmitted electronically between financial institutions.

-X9.37 is one such archaic binary protocol, still in use today.
-The specification allows this file to be encoded either in the 8-bit IBM [EBCDIC](https://en.wikipedia.org/wiki/EBCDIC) encoding, or ASCII, and it contains both plain-text characters, as well as TIFF image data.
+X9.37 is one such archaic binary protocol still in use today.
+The specification allows this file to be encoded either in the 8-bit IBM [EBCDIC](https://en.wikipedia.org/wiki/EBCDIC) encoding or ASCII, and it contains both plain-text characters as well as TIFF image data.
 In Scala, one of the best ways to parse such protocols is to use a wonderful library called [scodec](https://github.com/scodec/scodec), a combinator library for creating codecs for binary data.
-I recommend reading about the library a bit and getting familiarized with the syntax before reading further.
+I recommend reading about the library and getting familiarized with the syntax before reading further.

 <!-- more -->